renatogcruz/renatogcruz/README.md

 ### About me
-I'm an architect in [open architecture](https://github.com/Arquitetura-Aberta/info).
+I'm an architect in [Arquitetura Aberta](https://github.com/Arquitetura-Aberta/info).

 - [...]
 - [...]